 What is Parts-Work?

-Working with your parts can help you respond to life with more calm, confidence, and self-compassion.
-With your observing self guiding, parts that cause you distress can become supportive allies.
+Working with your parts can help you respond to life with more calm, confidence, and clarity.
+With your observing self guiding, your parts can become supportive allies.
 It’s not about getting rid of any part—it’s about understanding, caring for, and integrating all parts.

 Published by Elizabeth Welwood